gabrielcc2/TestsForScanVariantsWithLMS/README.md

 Upcoming work:
 - Complete remaining variants: Vectorization, by defining staged operators as seen in: https://github.com/TiarkRompf/virtualization-lms-core/blob/develop/src/common/BooleanOps.scala.

-- Test variant generation in combinations and with in different orders.
+- Test variant generation in combinations and in different orders.

-- Test for execution time for floats and ints (upload int version separately).
+- Test for execution time for floats and ints (upload int version of the library separately).

 Optional work for deployment:
 - Embed generator in cleaner function, taking input from console, so as to be usable by an existing system.